Sea level projections and how they have been used

 This project deals with these predicted scenarios in a particular way – as an art project it plays on this uncertainty.
 The ‘accuracy’ of the illuminated marks in relation to the scientific data on which they are based and on the actual topography of the city is central to the concept.
 But the illuminated levels are only as accurate as the data on which they are based – and this data is in a constant state of flux and highly contested.
 The use of projection as a way of producing these level markers is significant in a number of ways.
 The prediction of future events based on present trends is spoken of as a projection (e.g. stock market projections) The relationship between projected images and the projected data on which they are based is symbolically significant.
 The image projections are impermanent, fleeting, made only of light and do not materially affect the surfaces on which they fall.
 In the same way, projections of future events are provisional – never ‘carved in stone’ whereas actual historical events often quite literally are.

 The higher ‘extreme scenarios’ are based on the possible collapse of the Western Antarctic Ice Sheet, which would raise average sea levels by approximately 5 meters (16 feet) .
 This is scientifically plausible, though most scientists consider very unlikely to occur this century.
-These have been included as a second layer to the project – as philosophical provocations that ask ‘what if?’ and also suggest the mythology of flooding on an apocalyptic scale.
+These have been included as a second layer to the project – as philosophical provocations that ask ‘what if?’ and suggest the mythology of flooding.